storedsafe/tokenhandler/README.md

 # tokenhandler

-tokenhandler.py is a simple script to login and aquire a token used for subsequent REST API calls to a StoredSafe instance.
+tokenhandler.py is a simple script to login and acquire a token used for subsequent REST API calls to a StoredSafe instance.

-It can also be used to keep a token alive, by schedule a ```tokenhandler.py check``` regulary (e.g. via cron(1)).
+It can also be used to keep a token alive, by scheduling a ```tokenhandler.py check``` regularly (e.g. via cron(1)).

 The script is written in Python v3 and has been tested on macOS Sierra and on Linux (any fairly recent version of Ubuntu or Red Hat should work fine).